paradicms/paradicms.github.io/docs/reference/markdown-format.md

 Collection data in the Markdown directory format consists of:
 * a single root directory, typically the root of a GitHub repository
-* a set of subdirectories of the root directory, corresponding to classes in the [Paradicms data model](/docs/reference/ontology)
+* a set of subdirectories of the root directory, corresponding to classes in the [Paradicms ontology](/docs/reference/ontology)
 * a set of Markdown files in each class subdirectory, corresponding to instances of the class

 Listing the root directory of the [template repository](https://github.com/minorg/ComputerScienceInventions) illustrates the structure: